 |

 Applying for external fellowships — those from agencies and foundations outside of the university — sharpens your ability to identify funding opportunities, articulate the impact of your research, write proposals, and develop budgets.
-External awards on your CV demonstrate grant-writing success and your promise as an exceptional researcher or scholar.
-Funding Forward from the Graduate School will help you navigate this landscape with confidence and competence through resources and workshops, including:
+External awards on your CV demonstrate grant-writing success and your promise as an exceptional scholar.

-Save the date, and watch for more information later this summer.
+Save the date and watch for more information later this summer!

 |